 Alistair Reid, MA FRCO is currently Director of Music at St. Joseph’s Church Yorkville on the Upper East Side of Manhattan, New York.
 He directs the church’s semi-professional choir at the High Mass and the children’s choir at the Family Mass.
-Alistair is also a regular deputy organist at Trinity Church, Wall Street.
+Alistair is also Assisting Organist at The Brick Church and a regular deputy organist at Trinity Church, Wall Street.

 Alistair began his musical career as a chorister in London and began playing the piano at the age of eight.
 He studied music at the University of Oxford and, during this time, was Organ Scholar at Hertford College, Assistant Organist of the University Church, and Conductor of the Oxford Chamber Choir.

 After graduating, he crossed the Atlantic to become Organ Scholar at Christ Church, Greenwich, Connecticut while continuing his studies with Gerre Hancock at St. Thomas Church, Fifth Avenue, New York City.
 Alistair was then appointed Assistant Director of Music at Christ Church Cathedral, Indianapolis.
 During his five years there, he played for weekly broadcasts, accompanied five European choir tours, and featured on the choir’s acclaimed CD, ‘My Spirit Rejoices’ on the Gothic label.